Best internet providers for expats in the Netherlands 2026

 Odido: Flexible wholesaler, best budget option

-Odido (formerly T-Mobile/Tele2) operates a wholesale model (resells on KPN, Glaspoort, Open Dutch Fiber, and Delta Fiber networks).
-This gives Odido the widest fiber footprint (8.1 million addressable locations).
+Odido (formerly T-Mobile/Tele2) operates a wholesale model (resells on KPN, Glaspoort, Open Dutch Fibre, and Delta Fibre networks).
+This gives Odido the widest fibre footprint (8.1 million addressable locations).

 2026 key information